ebidel/appmetrics.js/README.md

 ### Installing

+Bower:

     bower install --save-dev ebidel/appmetrics.js

+npm:

+    npm install --save-dev appmetrics.js

 ### Usage

-Drop this on your page:
+Drop one of these on your page:

     <script src="bower_components/appmetrics.js/dist/appmetrics.min.js"></script>
+      or
+    <script src="node_modules/appmetrics.js/dist/appmetrics.min.js"></script>

 To measure how long something takes in your app, first create a new metric: